-Prices reflect the décor and offbeat pretense, not the real estate. $6-$9 for things like bread and olives, definitely more a Tokyo than a Puglia approach.
-Salads cluster just under $20, and mains were $22-$25.
+Prices reflect the décor and offbeat pretense, not the real estate. $6-$9 for things like bread and olives, salads clustered just under $20, and mains around $22-$25.
+Definitely more a Tokyo than a Puglia approach to pricing.
 There were four shared items running into the $35 range.
-We chose a white barolo which had possibly a little more evergreen character than we were hoping for but was refreshing and reasonably priced at $58, preceded by one of the many cocktails on the list each.
+We chose a white barolo which had possibly a little more evergreen character than we were hoping for but was refreshing and reasonably priced at $58, preceded by one for each of us of the many cocktails on the list .

 We went for the “fish”, marked as “market price” (which I don’t remember), as the major shared item and it was a lovely treat.
 A bass I think, at any rate a small (big trout-sized) whitefish that had been perfectly, I’m sure quickly, deep-fried after scoring the sides, gorgeously crispy but maintaining soft tenderness to the meat.
 The only problem with this was so much of the creature was head, tail, and bones.
 Two of us ended up chewing away at the last few shreds of flesh.